 This interpretation also happens to be the most argued-about definition of an MVP.

 Product owners and investors, project managers and developers — all stakeholders have their own ideas about the MVP meaning.
-Click To TweetLet’s see if we can find some common ground.
+Share on X

-The “Minimum” part of the MVP is about efforts, which often translates into the number of features the MVP should have to succeed.
+The “Minimum” part of the MVP is about efforts, which often translates into the number of features the solution should have to succeed.
 The problem is it’s difficult to quantify what the minimal set of features should be.

 The “Viable” part means the MVP should churn in profits.
 If you are serving your customers with your MVP, they should be paying for the service.
 In fact, it’s one of the main reasons for building an MVP — to get paying customers.